Isogeny-based encryption

 Elliptic curve cryptography is widely used today, and partly for one of the reasons listed above: short keys.
 To achieve a level of security comparable to 128-bit AES, you need a 256-bit key using elliptic curve cryptography, but a 3072-bit key using RSA.

 Quantum computers could solve the elliptic curve discrete logarithm problem efficiently, and so elliptic curve cryptography as currently practiced is not quantum resistant.
 Isogeny-based encryption is based on elliptic curves, but not as directly as current ECC methods.
-While current ECC methods perform computations on a elliptic curves, isogeny methods are based on networks of functions between elliptic curves.
+While current ECC methods perform computations on elliptic curves, isogeny methods are based on networks of functions between elliptic curves.

 SIKE